MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Dynamic Epistemic Logic Problem Generation and Verbalization

 \textbf{[Hypothesis]} <$[1-K]^{th}$ \textsc{Order Belief}>

+[$0-N$] denotes uniform sampling from $0$ to $N$.
 We restrict announcements to first-order beliefs.
-A first-order belief has the following structure: <\textsc{Agent}> (\textit{can know whether} | \textit{can know that} | \textit{cannot know that} | \textit{cannot know whether}) (\textsc{<Setup-Predicate>}|\textsc{<Negated-Setup-Predicate>}), e.g. \textit{Mary cannot know whether Paul is muddy}.
-We use the \textit{can} verb to account for the fact that sometimes an agent \textit{can} theoretically infer an expression, but that the reasoning might not be obvious enough for any agent.
+A first-order belief has the following structure: <\textsc{Agent}> (\textit{can know whether} | \textit{can know that} | \textit{cannot know that} | \textit{cannot know whether}) (\textsc{<Predicate>}|\textsc{<Negated-Predicate>}), e.g. \textit{Alice cannot know whether Bob is not muddy}.
+We use \textit{can} to acknowledge that an agent could theoretically infer something but fail to see it.
 A $K^{th}$ order belief is a first-order belief about a $(K{-}1)^{th}$ order belief.
-We consider \textit{everyone}, \textit{not everyone}, and \textit{nobody} as possible subjects to setup predicates.
-Subjects are uniformly sampled among these quantifiers and individual agents.
+We consider \textit{everyone}, \textit{not everyone}, and \textit{nobody} as possible subjects for the setup predicates.
+Subjects are uniformly sampled among these quantifiers and the list of individual agents.
 We transform abstract problem representations into natural language and code that can be fed to a model checker to determine whether a hypothesis is entailed by the premise.
-We utilize the SMCDEL model checker \citep{Benthem18}, an announcement logic based on the S5 modal logic.
+We use the SMCDEL model checker \citep{Benthem18}, an announcement logic based on the S5 \citep{lewis1959symbolic} modal logic.
 This implementation is the most cited publicly available epistemic logic as of April 2023.
 We discard examples where the premise contains a contradiction\footnote{We identify contradictions by examining whether an unused predicate is entailed or not by the premise.}.
 To generate diverse and gender-balanced random English surnames, we use CensusName\footnote{\url{https://pypi.org/project/censusname/}} \citep{qian2022perturbation}.